fcvalise/fcvalise.github.io/_posts/2017-17-12-frenzy-ball-friendz.markdown

 <div class="text justify general-margin">
-Start the game, connect you phone to wifi and go to happyfuntimes.net on your smartphone's browser.
+Start the game, connect your phone to wifi and go to happyfuntimes.net on your smartphone's browser.
 </div>

 <img src="{{ site.url }}/assets/images/frenzy-ball-friendz/banner.png">